nesi/python-package-training/_lessons/python-object-oriented/01-whatisoo.md

 ## What is a method

-An object can also have functions, which apply to the object.
+An object can also have (member) functions, which apply to the object.
 These are called methods and they may take arguments.

-For instance,
+As in the case of members, methods can be accessed using the `.` notation.
+Note in the example below how instance `model` calls methos `fit, which takes two arguments `X` and `y`:
 ```python
 model1.fit(X=[[1,],[2,]], y=[1, 2])
 ```

 > ## Exercises

-> * Find another class of linear regression model from the `sklear` documentation
+> * Find another class of linear regression model from the `sklearn` documentation
 > * Instantiate an object from the above class
 > * From the documentation, list some members and some methods of this class